Statistical-Consulting/PCaPrognostics/README.md

 #### Models implemnted in R
 1. Modelling Process in the `<model_name>_modelling.R`-files
-    - To load the wanted data set, set:
+    - To load the wanted data set, set these variable accordingly:
       ``` r
       use_aenc = TRUE   # if latent space from AE is to be used
       use_inter = FALSE # if gene data in general is to be used